Saturday, 27 November 2010

 10) Babylon 5

 Yesterday's edition of BBC1's Rewind the 60's took viewers back to 1963, and of course a clip from An Unearthly Child was inevitable.
-When examining another 60's icon, the lava lamp (invented by Edward Craven-Walker), a second Doctor Who excerpt was shown to illustrate the huge versions specially commissioned for The Wheel In Space (1968).
+When examining another 60's icon, the lava lamp (invented by Edward Craven-Walker in 1963), a second Doctor Who excerpt was shown to illustrate the huge versions specially commissioned for The Wheel In Space (1968).

 Tuesday, 16 November 2010